damlasenolcali/starter-academic/content/publication/accelerating-genome-analysis/index.md

 ---

-title: "Accelerating Genome Analysis: A Primer on an Ongoing Journey"
+title: """Accelerating Genome Analysis:
+A Primer on an Ongoing Journey"""
 authors:
 - Mohammed Alser
 - Zulal Bingol